brianluft/arcadia/.github/README.md

 ## Configuration

-Arcadia uses a `config.json` file located in its installation directory.
+Arcadia uses a `config.jsonc` file located in its installation directory.
 The default configuration includes:

 - **Bash Path**: `C:\Program Files\Git\bin\bash.exe` (default Git Bash location)
 - **Storage Directory**: `./storage/` (relative to installation directory)

-You can modify these settings by editing the `config.json` file.
+You can modify these settings by editing the `config.jsonc` file.

 ## Usage